 Of course, the most memorable cartoons can vary according to the person, in particular many may have Woody Woodpecker as their favorite because of the time they spent watching it, or Super Shock because of all the social criticism it carries.

 But what about you?
 Which of the old cartoons brings you the most nostalgia?
-Let us know in the comments!
-Also check out our article on the ten facts you probably didn't know about Iron Man and the video we've put together for you below!
+Let us know in the comments below!
+See also our article on the ten facts you probably didn't know about Iron Man and the related video we've selected for you!